 Certain types of cats, like seniors or kitties with disabilities, have a harder time finding homes than others.
-In honor of these kitties and pets like them, the last full week in September is officially Adopt a Less Adoptable Pet Week.
-In 2019, it takes place from September 22nd to the 28th.
+In honor of these kitties and pets like them, Adopt a Less Adoptable Pet Week starts in the third full week in September.
+In 2020, it takes place from September 21st to the 27th.

 These cats may be a bit different and have some special needs, but they still deserve happy homes with loving families.
 To celebrate these amazing cats, we’re sharing nine stories of less adoptable cats who found loving forever homes.

-If you are thinking about adopting, we hope that these stories inspire you to take a chance on a less adoptable kitty during Adopt a Less Adoptable Pet Week.
+If you’re thinking about adopting, we hope that these stories inspire you to take a chance on a less adoptable kitty during Adopt a Less Adoptable Pet Week.
 Not only will it change your life, but it will also change the life of an animal who needs you!

 1. Lil Bub

 If you’ve been on the internet at all, then you’ve probably heard of this cat.
-Lil Bub is a sensation and has become an internet celebrity cat known for her cute expressions, tiny size, and her tongue sticking out.
+Lil Bub was a sensation and became an internet celebrity cat known for her cute expressions, tiny size, and her tongue sticking out.

-This successful kitty, however, has a very rare degenerative bone condition called osteopetrosis that causes her bones to get more deformed as they continue to grow.
+This successful kitty, however, had a very rare degenerative bone condition called osteopetrosis that caused her bones to get more deformed as they continued to grow.

-Even with her condition, Lil Bub’s owner took her in and gave her a forever home, changing both her life and his life for the better.
-Lil Bub is now an extremely happy cat who’s loved not just by her owner, but by the entire world.
+Even with her condition, Lil Bub’s human took her in and gave her a forever home, changing both her life and his life for the better.
+Lil Bub became an extremely happy cat who was loved not just by her human, but by the entire world.

-She was the runt of the litter, but now she rules the internet.
+She was the runt of the litter, but she went on to rule the internet.

 2. Three-Legged Cat Finds Forever Home